izik-adio/izik-adio/README.md

 <img align="right" width="500px" src="coding.gif" alt="Profile GIF">

-I'm a passionate and inquisitive Software Engineer from Nigeria, specializing in frontend web development.
+I am a curious and enthusiastic software engineer from Nigeria, specializing in front-end web development.
 I have a strong foundation in HTML, CSS, and JavaScript.
 My current focus is on building compelling user interfaces and delightful user experiences.
 I am deeply committed to continuous learning and constantly exploring new technologies and programming paradigms.

 ## About Me